TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 TorchDR features other affinities that can be used in various contexts.

-For instance, the UMAP :cite:`mcinnes2018umap` algorithm relies on the affinities :class:`UMAPAffinityIn <torchdr.UMAPAffinityIn>` for the input data and :class:`UMAPAffinityOut <torchdr.UMAPAffinityOut>` in the embedding space. :class:`UMAPAffinityIn <torchdr.UMAPAffinityIn>` follows a similar construction as entropic affinities to ensure a constant number of effective neighbors, with :attr:`n_neighbors` playing the role of the :attr:`perplexity` hyperparameter.
+For instance, the UMAP :cite:`mcinnes2018umap` algorithm relies on the affinity :class:`UMAPAffinity <torchdr.UMAPAffinity>` in input space.
+:class:`UMAPAffinity <torchdr.UMAPAffinity>` follows a similar construction as entropic affinities to ensure a constant number of effective neighbors, with :attr:`n_neighbors` playing the role of the :attr:`perplexity` hyperparameter.

 Another example is the doubly stochastic normalization of a base affinity under the :math:`\ell_2` geometry that has recently been proposed for DR :cite:`zhang2023manifold`.
 This method is analogous to :class:`SinkhornAffinity <torchdr.SinkhornAffinity>` where the Shannon entropy is replaced by the :math:`\ell_2` norm to recover a sparse affinity.
 It is available at :class:`DoublyStochasticQuadraticAffinity <torchdr.DoublyStochasticQuadraticAffinity>`.